 Coconut Sugar Simple Syrup

-Learn how to make simple syrup with coconut sugar.
+Learn how to make simple syrup with coconut sugar, a healthier alternative to white sugar.

 - 2 cups coconut sugar